 There is another way to shoot fireworks and be safe at the same time: Use your digital camera to shoot fireworks photos.
 Fireworks photography can be an enjoyable hobby for beginning and intermediate photographers that lends itself to amazing images of Fourth of July celebrations or other occasions with fireworks.

 Here are a dozen fireworks photography tips that can help you shoot some amazing photos during Independence Day celebrations.
+Read through these fireworks photography tips and stay safe during the Fourth of July.

 - Equipment.
 Make sure you have everything you need, including extra memory cards, extra batteries, and tripods.
 Chances are good you'll have to park a vehicle far from where you shoot your fireworks photos, so plan ahead to make sure you have the needed equipment.
 Also, bring a small flashlight or penlight to help you make changes to the settings on your camera in the dark.